DonLe86223/dsc80-2026-wi/syllabus.md

 As soon as you are able to, go follow the steps in the [Tech Support](../tech_support) page of the course website to set up your development environment for the course.
-The first discussion section on Wednesday, January 7th is designed to help you get your environment set up so you complete the assignments.
+The first discussion section on Wednesday, January 7th is designed to help you get your environment set up so you can complete the assignments.

 ### Forms